esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 ##### Shameless plug

-This cheatsheet is given to you for free by the Malcore team: LINK
+This course is provided to you for free by the Malcore team: LINK

 Consider registering, and using Malcore, so we can continue to provide free content for the entire community.
 You can also join our Discord server here: LINK